Hello Science Enthusiast!

 - have passion for discovery of the natural world around them

-- have the knowledge, the confidence and the skills to communicate ideas respectfully and,
+- have the knowledge, the confidence and the skills to communicate ideas respectfully, and

 - have the drive to become positive agents of change as globally competent citizens”